-Depression is such an isolating illness that impact.
+Depression is a painful mental condition primarily because it has isolating effects, which means, hardly someone to share the pain with.
 It is hard to see your loved one struggling with happiness and you are not able to do anything to help them.
 While it is ok to be sad sometimes, depression is a very different and tough situation to handle- for both the patient and for people close to them.

 Show Them Unconditional Love